DJtheRedstoner/DevAuth/readme.md

 OAuth again once your refresh token expires (my research leads me to think it should last 90 days) or is revoked.

+For some reason when clicking "Use Another account" in the OAuth account picker, microsoft immediately redirects you to the redirect uri with the error `access_denied: The user has denied access to the scope requested by the client application.`.
+Unless I am doing something wrong, this is caused by an issue on Microsoft's side.
+I recommend copying the OAuth url into a private browser in order to log in.

 # Safety and Security

 I like to think of DevAuth as safe and somewhat secure.
 Yes, Mojang account passwords are